nextflow-io/nf-validation/docs/samplesheets/samplesheetToList.md

 ---
-title: Create a list
+title: Create a channel
-description: Function to create a list from a sample sheet.
+description: Functions to create a list from a sample sheet.
 ---

 # Create a list from a sample sheet

-## `samplesheetToList`
+## `samplesheetToList()`

-This function validates and converts a sample sheet to a list.
+This function validates and converts a sample sheet to a Groovy list.
 This is done using information encoded within a sample sheet schema (see the [docs](../nextflow_schema/sample_sheet_schema_specification.md)).

-The function has two mandatory arguments:
+The function has two required arguments:

 1. The path to the samplesheet
 2. The path to the JSON schema file corresponding to the samplesheet.